More Than Efficiency: Embedding Compression Improves Domain Adaptation in Dense Retrieval: Empirical Results

 Table~\ref{tab:success_stats} summarizes the success rate of Query Compression on the 14 datasets, where 12 of them have the majority of models improved, and 6 of them have all models improved.
 Whether a dataset can be successfully adapted through compression is not dependent on the number of queries it contains.
 Overall, these results highlight that Query Compression generally allows the model to adapt to a new domain with minimal loss or even considerable performance gains.

 \paragraph{Query+Document Compression underperforms Query Compression:}

 As a general observation in Table \ref{tab:merged-compression-results}, while Query Compression achieves improvements on 75.4\% of data-model combinations, the percentage drops to 56.3\% for Query+Document Compression.
 On the Apps dataset, for example, nearly all models experience a substantial performance drop with Query+Document Compression, exemplified by a drastic fall of up to -52.8\% for Dis-RoBERTa.
 A similar pattern is visible on the GerDa dataset, where Query Compression shows mostly gains, but Query+Document Compression results in significant performance loss for almost every model.
 This indicates that queries alone are better at capturing domain-specific user information needs, which aligns the PCA projection more precisely with the search task.
-In contrast, considering the entire document corpus can dilute this effect.
+In contrast, high-variance directions in the full document corpus may reflect broad topical or stylistic variation rather than the relevance distinctions expressed by the queries, thereby diluting this effect.
 Despite a few dataset-model combinations that benefit more from Query+Document compression, the overall evidence shows that query-only compression remains the safer, more consistently effective strategy.

 \paragraph{Hierarchical Query Structures Amplify PCA Gains:} While Table~\ref{tab:merged-compression-results} shows that PCA provides widespread benefits, the magnitude of these gains varies significantly across datasets.
 We argue that this variance is strongly linked to the inherent structure of the domain; specifically, domains with clear hierarchical or categorical query patterns benefit the most from PCA.
 This effect is exemplified by SpartQA, a dataset organized by a logical structure of attributes like shapes, colors, and spatial relations.
 Its queries possess a highly regular, almost combinatorial nature, which helps explain the outsized performance improvements observed across all models.
 Similarly, for MedQA, where models consistently achieve positive gains, the queries are classifiable by a certain medical hierarchy (e.g., diseases, symptoms, treatments).
 In such structured domains, the principal components identified by PCA are more likely to correspond directly to these meaningful semantic axes.
 The projection, therefore, acts as a targeted feature selection process, magnifying the benefits of compression.